egumasa/engagement-annotation-project/docs/3_Part2_Clause_boundary.md

 ## Embedded clauses

 {: .def}
 > a type of dependent clause that function as a part of another clause.
 That is, an embedded clause is included in a subject, object of another clause (i.e., complement clause) or function as an adjective to modify a noun (i.e., relative clause).
+Inserted clauses, such as parataxis, is also considered as a type of embedded clause.

 In the following examples, embedded clauses are _italicized_.

 - The paper argued _[that average price is not a meaningful measure of market power]_.
 (The clause functions as an object of argue.)
 - I wanna eat the ramen _[that she mentioned a couple of days ago]_.
 (The clause modifies "the ramen".)
 - And you will meet a man _[who says American Airlines took away his life]_.
 (The clause modifies "a man".)
-- The idea _[that a democratic school is one where kids have an equal vote]_, I think, is a mistake.
+- The idea _[that a democratic school is one where kids have an equal vote (Embedded 1)]_ , _[I think (Embedded 2)]_ , is a mistake.
 (The clause is a complement of a noun.)

 In webanno, you will annotate these in the following manner:
 ![Figure_Embedded](/figures/Embedded1.png)